Results of GPE COVID-19 grants

-The country grants help ensure that girls and children from the poorest families, who have been hit hardest by school closures, are not left behind.
+The country grants helped ensure that girls and children from the poorest families, who were hit hardest by school closures, were not left behind.

 - Equity: Hygiene and psychosocial support programs, with priority for the most vulnerable children, including children with disabilities.